Lattay/chicken-msgpack/README.md

 Until I publish it to the eggs index the simplest way to install this is to clone this repository and run `chicken-install -s` inside it.

+Once published, you can run `chicken-install -s msgpack` anywhere.

 API Specification
 -----------------